-We aim to give our children the best possible start in their education and provide a safe, happy and friendly school.
-We value and celebrate our children's achievements, we encourage them to embrace new experiences, they are taught to respect their differences and show kindness, consideration and respect for others.
+Our aim is "Growing and learning through Faith, Inspiration and Fun" and we want our children to have the best possible start in their education.
+We value and celebrate each other's achievements and we encourage our children to embrace new experiences.
+Children are taught to respect individual differences and show kindness, consideration and respect for others.
 We nurture our children and provide a sound foundation for their future life.
-Our impressive grounds, stimulating indoor and outdoor classrooms, enthusiastic staff, parents and governors ensure our pupils flourish and reach their full potential.

 Click here to see the archive of pictures and events at Kirk Hammerton School.